Steven Thompson (Scottish footballer): Burnley

-In the 2010–11 season, with Burnley back in the Championship after one season in the Premier League, Thompson again saw his opportunities limited.
-Thompson would score an equaliser against his former club, Cardiff City, in a 1–1 draw.
-Thompson said after the match: "It's important we kept up our momentum, going into these two bigs games at Watford and Cardiff, and taking four out of six points is a good return, on the back of our win against Norwich before that.
+In the 2010–11 season, with Burnley back in the Championship after one season in the Premier League, Thompson, again, saw his first team opportunities limited and found his playing time from the substitute bench, due to competitions.
+On 24 August 2010, he scored his first goal of the season, and set up one of the goals, in a 3–1 win against Morecambe in the second round of the League Cup.
+On 1 January 2011, Thompson scored his second goal of the season, in a 4–2 win against Sheffield United.
+Despite not featured under manager Laws, he determined to stay at the club and fight his way to the starting eleven.
+On 15 February 2011, Thompson scored an equalising goal against his former club, Cardiff City, in a 1–1 draw.
+After the match, he said: "It's important we kept up our momentum, going into these two big matches at Watford and Cardiff, and taking four out of six points is a good return, on the back of our win against Norwich City before that.
 We're building momentum and looking forward.
 This is the first time certainly I've felt we're really picking up a bit of speed here."
+However, Thompson suffered a groin injury and was out for a month.
+But on 9 April 2011, he recovered and returned from his injury, coming on as a 73rd-minute substitute, in a 4–0 loss against Leicester City.
+At the end of the 2010–11 season, Thompson made thirty–five appearances and scoring three times in all competitions.

-After the 2010–11 season, Thompson was released by the club.
-Following his release, Thompson announced he would return to Scotland for the first time since leaving Rangers for Cardiff City.
-In addition, Thompson stated he enjoyed playing for the club.
+Following this, Thompson was released by Burnley, ending his three years association with the club.
+Following his release, he said his intention to return to Scotland.
+With his intention of returning to Scotland for the first time since leaving Rangers for Cardiff City, he spoke fondly about his time at Burnley, helping the Clarets promoted to the Premier League..